kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 - Recognize the **magenta parking spot** and perform parking maneuvers.
 - Count **orange and blue lines** on the mat to track laps (3 total), ensuring compliance with lap-counting requirements.

----

-Stay tuned for updates as we continue to improve our robot's performance and capabilities!

 # Open Challenge strategy and code explanation
 # Obstacle Challenge strategy and code explanation